glacials/twos.dev/src/cold/brownnote.md

-I would be eating among friends, or sitting down in pain, and a lightweight thought of "I should log this" would brush over my arm only to be dismissed—"I'll log it when I'm free"—and that would be the last thought I had on it.
+I would be eating among friends, or sitting down in pain, and a lightweight thought of "I should log this" would brush over my arm only to be dismissed—"I'll log it when I'm free".
+Only when later came, it was still too heavy a process (and too delayed a gratification) to convince myself to do.

 I realized I needed to remove as much friction from the process as I could.
-I would simplify my process so much that that light brushing over my arm would be a strong enough signal to initiate.
+I would simplify my process so much that that light brushing over my arm would be a strong enough signal to log immediately.

 ## Product Discovery

-I didn't initially mean to solve this problem for anyone but myself.
-My first iteration on solving it was carrying a pen and a folded up piece of paper in my pocket, writing down everything that went into and out of me, occasionally copying them into a spreadsheet by hand, and doing some eyeball analysis—and later some Python scripting—to find problem foods.
+I carried a pen and a folded up piece of paper in my pocket, writing down everything that went into and out of me, occasionally copying them into a spreadsheet by hand, and doing some eyeball analysis—and later some Python scripting—to find problem foods.

-I did this because I thought having a physical pen would literally poke me whenever I sit down to do my business, and it did, but there was something magical about how brief each log entry needed to be that allowed me to build a routine around it.
+I did this because the physical pen would literally poke me whenever I sit down to do my business, but there was something magical about how the small size of the folded piece of paper forced each log entry to be brief.
+That magic allowed me to build a routine around it.

 Version 2 was opening the aforementioned spreadsheet on my phone and directly logging there, but this slog quickly led me to version 3,